TUMFTM/Lane_Level_Matching/README.md

 If you want to gain insight in these modules, feel free to contact the contributors (listed at the top)

 ### Optimization module
-This module is used for parameter-tuning of GNSS and ACC parameters
+This module is used for parameter-tuning of GNSS and acceleration parameters

 ### Tests module
 This module contains scripts used for testing the algorithm and specific dataset values